Downton Abbey Filming locations

 This lovely farm is turned into Yew Tree Farm Yorkshire by camera trickery and great angles.
 Transforming Cogges into Yew Tree Farm includes some very clever set dressing and really clever camera work to give the appearance of a small farm cottage.
 Add in some set pieces like a child’s wooden car, a few milk churns and some laundry and the place is transformed.

-This grand Palladian house belongs to the Dashwoods who have owned the property for over 300 years.
+West Wycombe Park this grand Palladian house belongs to the Dashwoods who have owned the property for over 300 years.
 In Downton Abbey, it is home to Lady Rosamund and it is where the Grantham girls, Edith and Mary go when they are in London and need a shoulder to cry on or an ear to confide in.

 If you’re a fan of Downton Abbey you may recognise the blue drawing room with its ceiling painting of a Bacchanalian revel.
 You can tour the house with the National Trust from April to August if you are in England.